 Gamma Knife, CyberKnife, and TrueBeam may sounds like superheroes, but they are actually tools for treating brain tumors.
-These three machines are used for stereotactic radiosurgery (SRS), which used high doses of precisely focused radiation beams to destroy cancer cells.
+These three machines are used for stereotactic radiosurgery (SRS), a non-surgical treatment option that uses high doses of precisely focused radiation beams to destroy cancer cells.

 What is Stereotactic Radiosurgery (SRS)?

 Older versions of radiation therapy cast a wide net of radiation around the tumor, which damages the surrounding healthy tissue.
 These treatments can last over a period of weeks.
 But new developments in SRS allow practitioners to pinpoint cancer cells with extreme accuracy and can address tumors in less than a week in some cases, compared to the sometimes weeks-long traditional radiation therapy.